 Review from Image Update - Read on for an excerpt of Jen Hinst-White's review of Said Not Said by Fred Marchant.

 Review from The Rumpus - Read on for an excerpt of Barbara Berman's review of Said Not Said by Fred Marchant.

 Review from Publishers Weekly - Read on for a review excerpt of Said Not Said by Fred Marchant.

 Review from The Los Angeles Review - Read on for an excerpt of Rebecca Kaiser Gibson's review of Said Not Said by Fred Marchant.

 Early Review of Said Not Said - As the title asserts “Said Not Said”—much is said in this life, but there is even more unsaid—so much subtext, so much nuance, so much subtlety, but Marchant does his part to the fill the void with his new book of evocative verse.

 Fred Marchant Day in Boston - Mayor Martin J. Walsh, issues a proclamation declaring December 24, 2016 to be "Fred Marchant Day" in the city of Boston.

-Said Not Said arrives on May 2, 2017 - How should a poem respond to the fundamentally unacceptable dimensions of human experience?
+Said Not Said, 2017 - How should a poem respond to the fundamentally unacceptable dimensions of human experience?
 What good is a poem in the face of irremediable illness, the death of innocents, human predation?
 Why persist in searching for words and images that inevitably prove inadequate to experiences that seem beyond words, beyond imagining?